According to the IAPP, estimated half-million organizations registered data protection officers across Europe in 2019.

-This is mostly happening because companies who invested in their privacy programs are seeing real results, as stated in the Cisco Data Privacy Benchmark Study 2020:
+This is mostly happening because companies who invested in their privacy programs are seeing real results:

 Most organizations are seeing very positive returns on their privacy investments, and more than 40% are seeing benefits at least twice that of their privacy spend.

 Having a DPO that receives instruction on how to resolve issues related to data processing; does not have the necessary resources; is directed on how to resolve investigations; is not independent in performing their tasks means an organization is undermining privacy program and directly violating GDPR Article 38.